ggand0/ggando-website/content/blog/map.md

 ### My initial misunderstandings
 As someone who is still a noob in IR, whether we're considering the entire database or just the retrieved sequence was the source of my confusion.
 For example, I wondered why we divide it by 3, not the actual total in the earlier example at first, since the definitions of AP available online all say the denominator of AP is "the total number of relevant items".
 It turns out that I was just looking at the visualization of AP@K while refering to the definition of AP.

+At some point, I also understood $N$ in the AP formula as the size of the entire dataset, not the length of retrieved sequence but this also turned out to be incorrect.
+Very confusing!

 It was also confusing to see how the PR curve in most resources always reaches a recall of 1.0, even though in practice, it's common for the recall of a retrieved sequence to not have 1.0.
 After observing PR curves always reaching a recall of 1.0, I mistakenly thought that the definition of AP was something applied *locally* within the retrieved sequence.
 But this is incorrect because recall is defined based on the total number of relevant items in the dataset.
 Both AP and the precision-recall curve are calculated using the total number of relevant items, including those that weren't retrieved by the system.